Concentration & Insight

 The ideal practice is when neither side is too far from the other.
 In other words, the questioning stays in the present moment, doesn’t leave the present moment.
 At the same time, your concentration doesn’t lose its mindfulness and alertness and go off into a dead blank.
 As the two help each other along, as the Buddha said, those who have both discernment and jhana are the ones who are in the presence of awakening.

 So it’s a question of gaining your own intuitive sense of when the mind needs some rest and when it needs to ask questions.
 Also, try to get an intuitive sense of which questions are getting results and which ones are not.
 If there are questions related to the four noble truths, okay, you’re on the right track: Where’s the stress here?
 Sometimes you sit very quiet for a long time and you don’t see any stress at all.
-It’s a sign of you’re not sensitive enough.
+It’s a sign that you’re not sensitive enough.
 So you try to make things more quiet.
 It’s like tuning in on a radio station.
-If there’s static, you can’t hear the signal clearly, so you try to get tuned-in more and more and more precisely on to the wavelength to find where there’s no static at all.
+If there’s static, you can’t hear the signal clearly, so you try to get tuned in more and more and more precisely to the wavelength where there’s no static at all.
 Then the signal is very clear.
-So the more stillness in the mind, the easier it is to notice movement, to notice stress, to notice disturbance when it happens.
+In the same way, the greater the stillness in the mind, the easier it is to notice movement, to notice stress, to notice disturbance when it happens.
 You’ve got a standard against which to measure things.

 So as we’re focusing in on the breath, we’re developing both tranquility and insight.
 The two help each other along.
 And the skill that comes into the meditation is getting that intuitive sense I mentioned just now: When do you need more rest?
 When do you need to ask more questions?
 When the questions hit a dead end, it’s time to go back and get some more rest.
 When the stillness in the mind has had enough, you can go back to questioning.
 The skill lies in getting a sense of these things.

-And that kind of sense can’t be measured, so that one person can tell another person, now is the time to stop in place, now is the time to go onto something else.
-You have to use your own powers of observation to learn how to walk properly, so you don’t tip over to the left, don’t tip over to the right, or turn around and walk back.
+That kind of sense can’t be measured so that one person can tell another person, now is the time to stop in place, now is the time to go on to something else.
+You have to use your own powers of observation to learn how to walk properly, so that you don’t tip over to the left, don’t tip over to the right, or turn around and walk back.
 It’s like gaining a sense of balance: Nobody else can gain your balance for you.
 You’ve got to learn how to govern your own mind.